Choose Your Vacation

 Cross-Country to Brunch

 Fewer things are more rewarding than going on an adventure and finding a hidden gem.
-That’s what cross-country skiing or snowshoeing to the Magic Meadows is like.
+That’s what XC skiing or snowshoeing to the Magic Meadows is like.
 Burn some calories and reward yourself with coffee, pie, or any other items on the full menu at this cozy yurt hidden in the Slate River Valley.

 Relax